 Scoping Decision Document

-When the initial project alternatives are unveiled, they will be included in the project’s draft Scoping Decision Document (SDD).
+When the refined list of project alternatives are determined, they will be included in the project’s draft Scoping Decision Document (SDD).
 This document also includes the Purpose & Need documents and determines which alternatives will be studied and how they will be evaluated.
 Eventually, one of these options will be selected as the “preferred alternative” for Rethinking I-94.
-MnDOT’s current timeline says that the Scoping Decision Document will be finalized in late 2023.
+MnDOT’s current timeline says that the Scoping Decision Document will be created in spring of 2024 and a preferred alternative will be selected during the “Tier 1 EIS process” that follows.

 Oftentimes, these documents are written in a way that all but assumes the highway will be rebuilt and expanded.
 It is critical that the Twin Cities Boulevard vision and a wide variety of non-highway options are included in the Scoping Decision Document’s potential alternatives.
 It is equally important that the Scoping Decision Document’s purpose, needs, goals and evaluation criteria prioritize the health & well-being of the surrounding community and give fair consideration to a highway-to-boulevard conversion.